A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

-where the lefthand side represents an advection along the discrete velocity $\vec{c}_i$, the so-called streaming step, whereas the righthand side term, called collision operator contains all interactions such as relaxation to equilibrium due to particle collision as well as external forces and sources.
+where the left-hand side represents an advection along the discrete velocity $\vec{c}_i$, the so-called streaming step, whereas the right-hand side term, called collision operator, contains all interactions such as relaxation to equilibrium due to particle collision as well as external forces and sources.
 Note that the lattice Boltzmann equation can be split in two parts: the collision step

 which is local, and the streaming step

 which moves each distribution function one lattice node further in their velocity direction.
 This is the fundamental reason for the algorithmic simplicity and for the straightforward and well-scaling parallelization.